An Explicit Derived Equivalence of Azumaya Algebras on K3 Surfaces via Koszul Duality

 \begin{section}{Introduction} In this paper we investigate specific examples of moduli spaces of Azumaya algebras on K3 surfaces and their derived equivalences.

-In recent years there has been considerable interest in derived equivalences between K3 surfaces.
-For instance in mathematical physics one is interested in field theories with a non trivial B-field.
+Often in mathematical physics one is interested in field theories with non trivial B-fields.
 The B-field is a finite order element in the second cohomology.
-The question of equivalences between physical theories with B-fields, can be interpreted in terms of derived equivalences of twisted sheaves \cite{Pantev-Sharpe}.
-Twisted sheaves correspond to Azumaya algebras and so examples of derived equivalences between modules over Azumaya algerbas are also relevent to string theory.
+Equivalences between physical theories with B-fields, can be interpreted in terms of derived equivalences of twisted sheaves \cite{Pantev-Sharpe}.
+Twisted sheaves correspond to modules over Azumaya algebras when the Picard group is torsion free, and so examples of derived equivalences between modules over Azumaya algebras are also relevant to string theory.

 Section 2 contains the preliminaries and basic definitions.
-In section 3 we review a classical example of an Azumaya algebra $A$ on a K3 surface $M$, where $M$ is a double cover of $\P^2$ branched over a sextic curve.
+In section 3, we review a classical example of an Azumaya algebra $A$ that arises from a quadric bundle on $\P^2$.
+The centre of $A$ is the K3 surface $M$ which is a double cover of $\P^2$ branched over a sextic curve.
+The sextic curve parameterises the degenerate quadrics.
 We calculate invariants of $A$ and prove that $A$ has no deformations.
-In section 4 we construct a family of Azumaya algebras on $M$ which are also in a division algebra.
+Moreover $A$ has index 2 and degree 4 so is clearly not a division algebra at the generic point.
+By a reduction technique we construct a family of Azumaya algebras that are Morita equivalent to $A$ and are also division algebras at the generic point.
 These Azumaya algebras have $\chi = 0$ and $c_2 = 8$.
-We prove that the moduli space of these Azumaya algebras is a K3 surface $X$ given by a triple intersection of quadric hypersurfaces in $\P^5$.
-This is like an inverse to the classical Mukai correspondence \cite{Mukai2}, in the context of Azumaya algebras.
+We prove that the moduli space of these Azumaya algebras is the K3 surface $X$ given by the base locus of the quadric bundle.
+This is like an inverse to the classical Mukai correspondence \cite{Mukai2}.
+Our original motivation for studying this problem came from mathematical physics with a view towards reformulating Mukai's results in the context of Azumaya algebras.

-In Section 5 we extend Bridgeland's~\cite{Tom} methods to the categories of modules over Azumaya algebras and prove some results on a derived equivalence between the two K3 surfaces $X$ and $M$.
+In Section 5 we extend Bridgeland's methods~\cite{Tom} to the categories of modules over Azumaya algebras and reformulate Mukai's results on moduli spaces of sheaves in terms of derived equivalences of Azumaya algebras.
+This also has an application to the above example in Sections 3 and 4.
+Another interpretation of this equivalence is in terms of twisted sheaves \cite{Caldararu}, \cite{Huybrechts-Stellari},\cite{Yoshioka}, \cite{Huybrechts-Stellari}.
 Section 6 contains some results about Chern classes of Morita equivalent Azumaya algebras.
-In particular we show for a simple Azumaya algebra $A$ of degree $r$, if $c_2(A)$ is within $2r$ of its lower bound then $c_2(A)$ is minimal.
-In some cases this implies that the moduli space of these Azumaya algebras is proper \cite{AdeJ}.
+In particular we show that for an Azumaya algebra $A$ of degree $r$, if $c_2(A)$ is within $2r$ of its lower bound then $c_2(A)$ is minimal.
+When $A$ is an Azumaya algebra on a K3 surface this implies that the moduli space of these Azumaya algebras is proper \cite{Artin-deJong}.

-Our original motivation for studying this problem came from mathematical physics and a view towards formulating Mukai's results in the context of Azumaya algebras.
-We conclude with a discussion of these ideas.